We Get It...

 Feel free to bring a blanket or pillow if you find that helpful!
 You can lay down, sit on a couch, the floor, even stand.
 We want you to feel comfortable.
 We generally have cold water available upon request.

 When you arrive to your appointment, please take a seat in our centrally located waiting room.
-We now have three therapists in our office!
-If you arrive late, or have been waiting more than 5 min past your appointment, ring the bell on the desk.
+We now have six therapists in our office!
+If you arrive late, or have been waiting more than 5 minutes past your appointment time, ring the bell on the desk.
 Your therapist will come get you as soon as they can.

 Your First Session

-Regularly scheduled visits we generally plan for 45-55 minutes depending on needs and preferences.
-We will start and end sessions no more than 5 minutes before or after the scheduled time for the visit (If someone is in crisis or has an emergency, we request that others understand and we will do our best to keep people safe, but please be thoughtful and respectful of those waiting).
+After initial assessment regularly scheduled visits are generally 45-55 minutes depending on needs and preferences.
+We will start and end sessions no more than 5 minutes before or after the scheduled time for the visit.
+If someone is in crisis or has an emergency, we request that others understand and we will do our best to keep people safe, but please be thoughtful and respectful of those waiting.